Maven-Asset-Management-Insights/content/glossary.md

         <span>Maintenance</span>
         <span>Strategy</span>
       </div>
       <p>Maintenance Cost is the total expenditure associated with maintaining an asset, including planned and unplanned labor, materials, contractor costs, and associated overhead.
 Maintenance Cost is one component of Total Cost of Ownership (TCO), but not the whole picture.
 An asset that is inexpensive to maintain may still carry poor TCO if it is costly to operate, energy-intensive, or expensive to decommission.
 Organizations that optimize only for maintenance spend often miss the larger investment picture.
 Tracking maintenance cost accurately in Maximo — through proper work order costing, labor entry, and material transactions — is a prerequisite for meaningful lifecycle cost analysis.
-See also: Total Cost of Ownership (TCO), Asset Lifecycle Cost.</p>
+See also: Total Cost of Ownership (TCO), Asset Lifecycle Cost, Maintenance Backlog Ratio.</p>
     </div>

     <div class="glossary-term" data-category="licensing maximo strategy">